neoforged/.github/primers/1.21.9/index.md

     - `PackMetadataSection#forPackType` - Gets the metadata section type from the pack type.
 - `net.minecraft.server.packs.repository.PackCompatibility#UNKNOWN` - The compatibility of the pack with the game is unknown as the major version is set to the max integer value.
 - `net.minecraft.server.packs.resources.ResourceMetadata#getTypedSection`, `getTypedSections` - Gets the metadata sections for the provided types.
+- `net.minecraft.server.players.ProfileResolver` - Resolves a game profile from its name or UUID.
+- `net.minecraft.util`
+    - `ExtraCodecs#gameProfileCodec` - Creates a codec for a `GameProfile` given the UUID codec.
-- `net.minecraft.util.InclusiveRange#map` - Maps a range from one generic to another.
+    - `InclusiveRange#map` - Maps a range from one generic to another.
+    - `Mth#ceilLong` - Returns the double rounded up to the nearest long.
 - `net.minecraft.util.random`
     - `Weighted#streamCodec` - Constructs a stream codec for the weighted entry.
     - `WeightedList#streamCodec` - Constructs a stream codec for the weighted list.
 - `net.minecraft.util.thread.BlockableEventLoop#shouldRunAllTasks` - Returns if there are any blocked tasks.
 - `net.minecraft.world.entity`
+    - `EntityReference`
+        - `getEntity` - Returns the entity given the type class and the level.
+        - Static `getEntity`, `getLivingEntity`, `getPlayer` - Returns the entity given its `EntityReference` and level.
     - `EntityType`
         - `STREAM_CODEC` - The stream codec for an entity type.
         - `$Builder#notInPeaceful` - Sets the entity to not spawn in peaceful mode.